Strategies to promote student wellbeing

 Effective environmental design begins with establishing predictable routines and clear expectations that help students feel secure and valued.
 Maslow's hierarchy of needs reminds us that students must feel safe before they can fully engage in learning.
 This involves creating spaces where mistakes are viewed as learning opportunities, diverse perspectives are celebrated, and every student feels they belong.
 Simple strategies such as morning check-ins, collaborative learning zones, and student voice in classroom decisions can significantly enhance the supportive nature of the environment.

 Effective early intervention relies on systematic observation and documentation rather than isolated incidents.
-Teachers should look for clusters of behaviours over time, such as a previously engaged student becoming consistently quiet, or a reliable pupil beginning to miss deadlines regularly.
+Teachers should look for clusters of behaviours over time, such as a previously engaged student becoming consistently quiet, or a reliable learner beginning to miss deadlines regularly.
 Physical signs like changes in appearance, fatigue, or frequent health complaints also warrant attention, particularly when combined with behavioural shifts.

 Building these meaningful connections requires intentional effort and authentic engagement from educators.
 Simple yet powerful strategies include learning students' names quickly, showing genuine interest in their lives outside school, and maintaining consistent, fair interactions that demonstrate respect for each individual.
 Active listening, acknowledging students' perspectives, and celebrating their unique strengths help establish trust and mutual respect.
 Additionally, being transparent about expectations whilst remaining flexible and understanding when students face difficulties signals care and support.